 “I have no doubt that it is part of the destiny of the human race in its gradual development to leave off the eating of animals.”
 Henry David Thoreau

 “Do unto others as you would have them do unto you.”
 Jesus in the Gospel of St.Luke 6:13

-The Reasons Why it’s Important to Go Vegan in 2016!
+The Reasons Why it’s Important to Go Vegan!

 This page breaks it down for you – health, the environment, the animals themselves – all the reasons why being vegan reaches far beyond the benefits of just your own diet and identity.
 Read why vegans think it’s so important to be vegan!

 Life of a Pig Inside a Gestation Crate